urbit/urbit/CONTRIBUTING.md

 You may have an identity on the live network, but doing all your development on the live network would be cumbersome and unnecessary.
-Standard practice in urbit development is to work on a fake `~zod`.
+Standard practice in Urbit development is to work on a fake `~zod`.
 Fake ships use deterministic keys (derived from the ship address) and don't talk to the live network.
 They can talk to each other over the local loopback.